-Data is also available for the oral formulation collected in healthy volunteers in the Phase 1 program Iterum conducted that is consistent with the adverse event profile observed with the IV formulation.
-One additional adverse event of interest identified with the oral prodrug in this study is loose stool/diarrhea which was considered of mild severity and self-limited, as seen with other broad spectrum oral antibiotics with activity against the anaerobic flora of the gastrointestinal tract.
+Data is also available for the oral formulation collected in healthy volunteers in the Phase 1 program conducted by Pfizer and Iterum that is consistent with the adverse event profile observed with the IV formulation.
+One additional adverse event of interest identified with the oral prodrug, as further assessed in detail in Study IT001-101, is loose stool/diarrhea which was considered of mild severity and self-limited, as seen with other broad spectrum oral antibiotics with activity against the anaerobic flora of the gastrointestinal tract.
 During the seven-day dosing interval, the incidence of diarrhea, defined as having three or more episodes of loose stool in one day or having two or more episodes of loose stool per day for two consecutive days, peaked at 13% on Day 3 and fell to 2% by Day 7, with no patient discontinuing their dosing due to this event.
 For patients who took their dose with food, the peak incidence was 9%, dropping again to 3% by Day 4, similar to placebo.
 Some patients also identified a mild change in the odor of their urine after dosing with either the oral or IV formulations, as can be seen with other β-lactam antibiotics.